OctopusDeploy/Architecture/Steps/PitchGuidelines.md

 Third layer services may also have a way to partition deployments they hold.
 Examples include namespaces in Kubernetes clusters.

 We have found that exposing second layer service names and third layer nested partitioning values as overridable default values on a target provides the most flexibility.
-Allowing target values to be overridden on the steps gives customers the flexibility to lift all information about the deployment destination from the steps with multiple specialized targets, or to perform many smaller deployments by overriding a shared target.
+It allows target values to be overridden on the steps giving customers the flexibility to lift all information about the deployment destination into multiple specialized targets, or to perform many smaller deployments by overriding a shared target.

 ## Credentialless authentication